Tomorrow Beauty, treatments with scientifically proven effectiveness,

 To stop an eczema flare-up caused by dryness, start by intensely rehydrating your skin with rich emollients.
 Apply them several times a day, especially after showering, to restore the skin barrier.

-Avoid direct heat sources such as radiators and favor a humid environment.
-Use a humidifier to maintain a comfortable room air.
+Avoid direct heat sources like radiators and maintain a humid environment.
+Use a humidifier to maintain a comfortable room air temperature.

 If the itching persists, you can cool the affected area.
-Spray with cooled thermal water or use a cold pack wrapped in a thin cloth.
+Spray with cooled thermal water or use an ice pack wrapped in a thin cloth.

 To soothe irritation, consider natural remedies like coconut oil, known for its moisturizing properties.

-Adopt cotton clothing to minimize friction on the skin.
-Watch your diet by including foods rich in omega-3, which helps reduce skin inflammation.
-These actions increase your comfort and alleviate the symptoms of eczema.
+Choose cotton clothing to minimize friction on the skin.
+Watch your diet by incorporating foods rich in omega-3s, which help reduce skin inflammation.
+These actions increase your comfort and alleviate eczema symptoms.